stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ### Polyfills

-_Important: before using, please check [Polyfills & Critical Dependencies]._
+_Important: For NodeJS and React Native, please check [Polyfills]._

 ### In Web Browser